 Improper integral

-The (Riemann) integral is originally defined for bounded functions on bounded intervals.
+The Riemann integral is originally defined for bounded functions on bounded intervals.
 An improper integral extends the notion by defining it as a limit of proper integrals.

 Type A: unbounded interval